ansango/directus-bundle/extensions/directus-extension-context-bundle/README.md

 - The Context Tree Selector allows linking relationships with the previously formed context tree.
 - The "Select Types" option narrows down the tree to show only relevant nodes based on the selected context type.
+- By default if you not select types, all types are shown.

 This structure allows creating a flexible and hierarchical context system, with the ability to filter by specific types, which is useful for organizing contextual information in complex applications such as websites or content management systems.